samuko-things/imu_madgwick_filter/README.md

 </br>

-> If you are using the MPU6050 (a 6-axis IMU) for example, you can skip the magnetometer part
+> If you are using the MPU6050 (a 6-axis IMU) for example, you can skip the magnetometer part - [sample code](https://github.com/samuko-things/arduino_mpu6050)

 </br>